SoftParticle/ShardCore/README.md

 Pay a lot of attention to which columns will be used to search for information, and by which order, and add the respective indexes.

 ### Example Project
-We have an example project with everything you need to know to start using ShardCore, you can find it here.
+We have an example project with everything you need to know to start using ShardCore, you can find it [here](https://github.com/SoftParticle/ShardCoreTest).

+## Pricing and Availability
+ShardCore can be used up to three shards for free, if you require more shards please contact us at our business email on the profile page for pricing and availability.